18 Mar 2025

 Legal operations professionals or in-house counsel cannot tell law firms exactly how to deliver legal services.
 That’s why billing guidelines are recommendations that outline preferred billing practices and procedures.
 As advisory guidelines for outside counsel, each one aims to ensure consistency and transparency during the e-billing process.

-Essential Outside Counsel Guidelines for Legal Teams
+Essential Outside Counsel Guidelines

 Basically, guidelines can be set up in four categories:

-- Who Performs the Work
+• Who Performs the Work

-- Type of Work by Fee-earners
+• Type of Work by Fee-earners

-- Rates, Budgets and Rate Increases
+• Rates, Budgets and Rate Increases

-- Billing Procedures and Requirements
+• Billing Procedures and Requirements

-Setting Clear Outside Counsel Guidelines for Who Performs The Work
+Outside Counsel Guidelines for Who Performs The Work

 Who works on a legal matter?

 Timekeeper mix is incredibly important on an outside counsel team.
 Assigning a law firm’s legal team at the onset of a matter is best practice.
 This paves the way for the in-house legal team to know who’s been approved to bill against a matter.
-This knowledge sets the professional tone between both parties so there are no surprises as legal services are delivered.
+This knowledge sets the professional tone between both parties, so there are no surprises as legal services are delivered.

 Each matter is different and of varying complexity.
-Outside counsel is engaged to add specialty expertise to a matter and also to extend manpower of the in-house team.
+Outside counsel is engaged to add specialty expertise to a matter and extend the manpower of the in-house team.
 If a law firm has been on board with a company for a lengthy duration, the in-house legal team knows about the valuable knowledge that a law firm possesses.
 Matter win rates also contribute to staffing guidelines.

 In-house teams and their outside counsel form a symbiotic relationship.
-This means that in-house lawyers want to make a request of the outside counsel team make up for each matter.
+This means that in-house lawyers want to request how the legal team is represented for each matter.
 If a vendor wants to make a change in staffing, the in-house lawyer will typically approve that adjustment.
-Optimally, there will be a mix of partners with specialty subject matter expertise, managing partners and fee-earners and timekeepers accomplishing daily work.
-Another staffing guideline may be to limit the number of high hourly rate fee-earners working on a matter unless specialty knowledge is required.
-This is more about a budgetary guideline than staffing, but it bears mentioning.
+Optimally, there will be a mix of partners with specialty subject matter expertise, managing partners, fee-earners, and timekeepers assigned to the daily work.

 Outside Counsel Guidelines for Type of Work Performed